EMRD95/.ascii-idle/README.md

 Asciidle can also configure on top of which processes it shouldn't start.
 By default asciidle will not start on top of apt-get.

 Asciidle is configured in the user profile, so it will only start from the user with which you installed asciidle and not system wide.

+Can also be used with other terminal screensavers such as cmatrix or pipes.sh, just edit .bashrc or the install script.